chris1111/Wireless-USB-OC-Big-Sur-Adapter/index.md

 ### For Clover use this ➢[WirelessAdapterCloverBigSur](https://github.com/chris1111/WirelessAdapterCloverBigSur) ※ ※ ※

 #### Issues:
-- You must give a complete detailed information of your system and have the program Log on a .TXT file otherwise your isssue could be deleted.
+- You must give a complete detailed information of your system and have the program Log on a .TXT file otherwise your issue could be deleted.

 #### Packages for macOS Hackintosh PC or Laptop